Detecting and Quantifying Isolated Singularities over Discrete Valuation Rings: Determinacy over Complete Local Rings

-\begin{remark} \textup{Determinacy over local rings that are algebras over an algebraically closed field of characteristic zero have been studied by Belitskii and Kerner in~\cite{belitskii2012matrices, belitskii2016finite, belitskii2019finite}.
-For more information on determinacy of general group actions, see~\cite{boix2022pairs}.
+\begin{remark} \textup{Determinacy over local rings that are algebras over an algebraically closed field of characteristic zero have been studied by Belitskii and Kerner in~\cite{belitskii2012matrices, belitskii2016finite, belitskii2019finite}, and in~\cite{boix2022pairs}, Boix et al. presented a "characteristic-free" approach to determinacy over local ring by looking at group actions on modules over local rings.
 In addition, the study of the group $\mathcal{D}_I$ where $I$ is an ideal in the ring of power series over $\mathbb{C}$ was presented in~\cite{pellikaan1988finite}. } \end{remark}

 The main result of this section is the Determinacy theorem for $\equivd$ with respect to an ideal $I$:

 \begin{theorem}[Finite Determinacy Theorem] Let $I \subset R[[\underline{x}]]$ be an ideal.
 If $f \in I^2 \subset R[[\underline{x}]]$ satisfies